fltuna/USharp-midi-tuna/README.md

 ### Debug Log Output Target

-If you want to use CONSOLE debug mode, You need to attach Text Mesh Pro UGUI component in here.
+If you want to use WORLD_TEXT debug mode, You need to attach Text Mesh Pro UGUI component in here.

 ### ACCEPTABLE MIDI CHANNEL